min2ha/ukwa-site/content/target/46033/index.en.md

   "start_date": "2016-10-08T10:00:00Z"
 }

-# British Society for Paediatric and Adolescent Gynaecology, The (BritSPAG)

 The British Society for Paediatric and Adolescent Gynaecology is a multidisciplinary society aimed at bringing together professionals interested in the study and practice of paediatric and adolescent gynaecology.